chrissnell/Lightcube/README.md

 of RGB LEDs enclosed in a small wooden cube and connected to the network via WiFi/Ethernet.
 Client applications can use a simple Python library to draw simple graphics primitives such as dots, lines, boxes, bar graphs, etc., and send them over the network to the Lightcube.
 The Lightcube runs a simple framebuffer that displays whatever data is sent to it.
+Using the easy-to-use library, the user can visualize any data that can be captured within their code.
  </td>
 </tr>
 </table>